wwite-p-l/.github/profile/README.md

 # Breakthrough technology:
 CuMesh is a globally advanced meshed, multi node, multi chain, elastic block size digital asset trusted credential system

+# CuMesh Architecture
+ CuMesh Architecture comprises highly integrated information functions that enable it to operate as a cloud service or as an internet cell with IoT.